martignoni/hugo-video/README.md

 This [Hugo](https://gohugo.io) theme component provides a shortcode: `video` for embedding videos using the [HTML video element](https://devdocs.io/html/element/video).

-It comes with english, french, german and russian localization.
+It comes with english, french, german, russian and japanese localization.
 Other languages welcome!
 Send your pull request.

 ## Features